samlynndavis/Bodiless-JS-Chris/packages/vital-examples/src/site-layout/README.md

 ## Overview

-This is a very quick lesson, first, we will define our breakpoints on the `tailwind.config.js` file, then we will shadow vital-spacing to override the tokens we want.
+This is a very quick lesson.
+We will first define our breakpoints on the `tailwind.config.js` file, and then shadow vital-spacing to override the tokens we want.
 In this case, we will:
-1. Define our breakpoint base on the [Bootstrap Breakpoint](https://getbootstrap.com/docs/5.0/layout/breakpoints/)
+1. Define our breakpoint based on the [Bootstrap Breakpoint](https://getbootstrap.com/docs/5.0/layout/breakpoints/)
 2. Define responsive container margins
 3. Define site max width.